THE AMAZON LEAGUE

 5. Transformation of production systems

-Companies should be held accountable for their existing commitments on removing deforestation and conversion from their supply chains, such as the Traders Roadmap agreed at COP26.
-Agricultural expansion drives 90% of global deforestation; therefore, Promote a socio-bioeconomy that conserves terrestrial and aquatic ecosystems and stimulates community initiatives as a fundamental condition to combine biodiversity conservation, well-being of Amazonian peoples (urban and rural), income generation and sustainable development.
+Companies must be held accountable for their existing commitments to eliminate deforestation and conversion in their supply chains, including agreements and roadmaps adopted in previous multilateral processes, such as those agreed at COP26.
+Given that agricultural expansion drives approximately 90% of global deforestation, it is urgent to promote a socio-bioeconomy that conserves terrestrial and aquatic ecosystems and strengthens community-led initiatives, as a fundamental condition to combine biodiversity conservation, the well-being of Amazonian peoples—both urban and rural—income generation and sustainable development.

 6. Strengthened regional cooperation for tropical forests

-Tropical forests transcend national borders, yet current policies often remain fragmented.
-COP30 must advance stronger commitments and structures of cooperation among the countries that share these forests, ensuring joint strategies for protection, monitoring, and restoration.
-Real protection is only possible if governments work together across borders, harmonizing policies, institutions, and investments to safeguard the integrity of these biomes.
+Tropical forests transcend national borders, yet policies remain fragmented.
+Following COP30, commitments and cooperation structures among countries that share these forests must be strengthened, ensuring joint strategies for protection, monitoring and restoration.
+Effective protection will only be possible if governments collaborate beyond borders, harmonizing policies, institutions and investments to safeguard the integrity of these biomes.

 7. A clear signal from COP30

-COP30 must send an unequivocal message: there is no climate future without forests.
-Global commitment is required to accelerate the transition of energy, food, and financial systems, while conserving and restoring nature at scale.
+The COP30 process must translate into an unequivocal political signal: there is no climate future without forests.
+A sustained commitment is required to accelerate the transformation of energy, food and financial systems, while conserving and restoring nature at scale.

 8. Knowledge on climate change impacts on key biomes.

-Mobilize finance to generate specific information on these biomes’ vulnerability to climate change, and commit to strengthening local capacity for monitoring, analysis, and knowledge production -including channels to articulate with local and traditional knowledge- as a fundamental contribution to adaptation planning and the capacity to respond effectively to climate impacts.
+Resources must be mobilized to generate biome-specific information on vulnerability to climate change and to strengthen local capacity for monitoring, analysis and knowledge production—including mechanisms to integrate scientific knowledge with local and traditional knowledge—as a fundamental contribution to adaptation planning and the ability to respond effectively to climate impacts.

 9. Establish effective participation

-Establish effective participation spaces for local communities in planning, design of policies and decision-making in the region, guaranteeing the application of free, prior and informed consent.
-Inclusive governance and co-management of territories maintain the health of ecosystems and also stimulate local economies.
+Real and effective spaces for participation must be established for Indigenous Peoples and local communities in planning, policy design and decision-making processes in the region, ensuring the application of free, prior and informed consent.
+Inclusive governance and co-management of territories strengthen ecosystem health and also stimulate local economies.

 10.Climate Adaptation:

-Amazon Protected Areas are key in helping communities and nature adapt to a changing climate.
-Protected Areas should be included in climate change strategies and development plans of the Amazon and developed countries to facilitate climate-resilient development and promote a safer climate future.
+Protected areas in the Amazon are fundamental to helping communities and nature adapt to a changing climate.
+These areas must be fully integrated into climate change strategies and development plans of Amazonian and developed countries in order to enable climate-resilient development and promote a safer climate future.

 WHY IT MATTERS